c45/spring-react/README.md

-An example of a Spring application with React as a frontend client.
+An example of a Spring application with React.